Dogo Argentino: Characteristics

 The Dogo Argentino is a large dog: weights for dogs are some 40–45 kg, for bitches slightly less; heights at the withers are in the range 60–65 cm for bitches and 60–68 cm for dogs.
 The length of the body is slightly greater than the height at the withers, up to a maximum of one tenth more.

 The coat is short and always white.
 A single black or dark-coloured spot on the head is tolerated as long as it is no larger than one tenth of the size of the head.
 The muzzle is of about the same length as the skull.

 Like many other breeds, the Dogo has some genetic predisposition to congenital deafness; it is also predisposed to laryngeal paralysis/polyneuropathy complex.
 The dogs usually live for some 10 to 12 years.

 Use

 The Dogo is kept principally for hunting large game such as peccaries, wild boar, and pumas.
 It has a good nose, good speed, and good stamina; it may occasionally be trained for police or military work.

 Regulation

-Ownership of dogs of this breed is illegal or restricted in some countries, including Australia, Austria (Lower Austria, Vienna and Vorarlberg), the Cayman Islands, Cyprus, Hong Kong, New Zealand, Norway, Turkey, and the United Kingdom.
+Ownership of dogs of this breed is illegal or restricted in some countries, including Australia, Austria (Lower Austria, Vienna and Vorarlberg), the Cayman Islands, Cyprus, Denmark, Fiji, Hong Kong, Iceland, New Zealand, Norway, Singapore, Turkey, Ukraine, and the United Kingdom.